jayalane/go-persist-set/README.md

 minute it flushes the state out to disk.
 Out of an hour if I dup 1 minute of work, that's fine.

-It uses BoltDB.
+I just gathers a bunch of key names and writes them to a file as lines in a dedicated go routine.
+It was using BoltDB.
 Initially I had BoltDB run synchronously with each copy but the process went from using all cores to just 1 core, mostly due to lock waiting for the DB transaction I think.
+Even just writing out the data once per minute was a bit slow.
+Currently it doesn't seem to be a long poll in the re-copying process.

 *Is it good to use?*